 Uncommon, they affect up to 1 in every 100 patients.

-Inflammation of the mucous membranes, fever or pharyngitis , as evidence of the abnormality of the blood cells (symptomatology of agranulocytosis ).
+Inflammation of the mucous membranes, fever, or pharyngitis is evidence of the abnormality of the blood cells (symptomatology of agranulocytosis ).

-Headaches, alteration of the sense of taste such as: ageusia, dysgeusia, which occurs after weaning, so it may take several weeks for the normalization of these values.
+Headaches, and alteration of the sense of taste, such as ageusia and dysgeusia, occur after weaning, so it may take several weeks to normalize these values.

 Very rare, they affect up to 1 in 10,000 patients

-Reduction of platelets or thrombocytopenia , inflammation of the lymph nodes or generalized lymphadenopathy, severe decrease of blood cells of all systems or pancytopenia.
+Reduction of platelets or thrombocytopenia, inflammation of the lymph nodes or generalized lymphadenopathy, a severe decrease of blood cells of all systems, or pancytopenia.

 Perturbation of hormones that regulate blood sugar levels, causing a high blood sugar decrease or autoimmune insulin syndrome.

-Serious allergic skin reactions that can affect the whole body such as generalized dermatitis and Stevens-Johnson syndrome.
+Allergic severe skin reactions can affect the whole body, such as generalized dermatitis and Stevens-Johnson syndrome.